 - Renouncing the pleasures of life: it depends on what you define as "the pleasures of this life."
 Drinking is a good example.
 The Bible does not forbid drinking.
 Enjoying a glass of wine (or beer) is fine.
 Getting drunk is not.

 - Expecting the world to end: Yes it will.
 Humanists accuse God of being unable or unwilling to end evil.
 But, He will end evil, and that means this world will come to an end and all "second" chances to repent and trust in Him as your Savior will end also.

-Yes, the humanists are right.
-There are people who use the Bible to justify behaviors that violate what the Bible teaches.
-But, because someone claims to be a Christian and then engages in certain practices, that does not mean those practices are Biblical.
-The behavior of Christians, and false Christians, does not define what the Bible teaches.
+Yes, there are people who use the Bible to justify behaviors that result from human desires.
+However, as you see from the above list, those behaviors violate what the Bible teaches.
+Just because someone claims to be a Christian and then engages in certain behaviors, that does not mean those practices are Biblical.
+Neither the behavior of true Christians, nor that of false Christians, defines what the Bible teaches.

 If the Bible were not viewed as Gods word, these acts would occur much less often.

 Not true.
 If the Bible were more often viewed as God's word, and obeyed as written, these acts would not occur.
 Nearly everything on the humanist's list is a violation of Biblical teaching.
-In addition, if the Bible were more often viewed as God word and obeyed, we'd see fewer single mothers (and the resulting poverty); fewer suicides; less crime; fewer gender identity problems; fewer riots and disorder; fewer hungry people; less disease; and the list goes on.
+In addition, if the Bible were more often viewed as God’s word and obeyed, we'd see fewer single mothers (and the resulting poverty); fewer suicides; less crime; few gender identity problems; fewer riots and disorder; and the list goes on.

 The Bible is true, accurate, without error, and a major benefit to humanity.